 News from Musick Point Radio Group

-Jan: Surplus items moved from the generator room to the garage for later disposal.
+Surplus items were moved from the generator room to the garage for later disposal.

-Mar: MED (Ministry of Economic Development) informed us that we would no longer be permitted to use the callsigns ZL1ZLD and ZL1ZLF as of 1 March, as the Z-series of suffixes were being reserved for other uses.
+The Ministry of Economic Development informed us that we would no longer be permitted to use the callsigns ZL1ZLD and ZL1ZLF as of 1 March, as the Z-series of suffixes was being reserved for other uses.
 Appeals for reconsideration were unsuccessful.
-We have been told that we can use ZL1VLF.
+We were told we could use ZL1VLF.

-May: After strong lobbying by the group, NZART and our local MP, MED has relented and we are again allocated the callsigns ZL1ZLD and ZL1ZLF.
+After strong lobbying by the group, NZART and our local MP, MED relented and we were again allocated the callsigns ZL1ZLD and ZL1ZLF.

-11 Sep: Coastwatcher John Jones returns to Musick Point with his granddaughter Jamie who records a video interview with him
+Coastwatcher John Jones returned to Musick Point with his granddaughter Jamie who recorded a video interview with him.

-30 Nov: Cliff Lord and his son Stephen visit the Musick Memorial Radio Station.
+Cliff Lord and his son Stephen visited Musick Memorial Radio Station.
 Cliff is co-author of the book Invaluable service: The secret history of New Zealand’s signals intelligence during two world wars, which features signals work at Musick Point.